dream0ver/nand2tetris/projects/7/README.md

 - `--comments`: This argument adds comments in the output file for each translated VM command.
 - `--init`: This argument includes the bootstrap code in the output file.
+- `--debug`: This argument prints the vm program stats after the translation.

 ## Usage